-written by Kanokwan Saswattecha, Project Manager of Sustainable and Climate-Friendly Palm Oil Production and Procurement (SCPOPP) in Thailand
+Writer: Kanokwan Saswattecha, Project Manager, Sustainable and Climate-Friendly Palm Oil Production and Procurement (SCPOPP)

 As the climate changes at an unprecedented pace, the Thai government has encouraged the oil palm growers in the South to choose sustainable and environmentally-friendly farming practices to fight against climate change.